AndrewSDennisRepo/Risk-Analyst-Thesis/README.md

 [Dictionary / Lexicon by Loughran-McDonald](https://sraf.nd.edu/textual-analysis/)

 ## Results
-Random Forest was able to classify with ~77% precision with all variables. (please see charts folder for more)
+Random Forest was able to classify with ~77% precision with all variables.
 ![Results](https://github.com/syphercrypt/Risk-Analyst-Thesis/blob/master/charts/all_vars.JPG "All Variables")
+(please see charts folder for more information)